Catlin Gabel flourishes because alumni care enough to invest in it.

 Our many exceptional alumni serve Catlin Gabel in myriad ways from sharing their experiences to volunteering at Alumni Weekend, enrolling their children, mentoring our current students, and serving as board members and fundraisers.
 They ensure that our legacy of excellence continues in perpetuity.

 Catlin Gabel School is looking for a diverse group of approximately twenty parents and alumni to serve as Connectors for the senior class as they begin planning their Senior Project experience.
 In the past, seniors were largely left to their own devices to research and seek out a Senior Project.
 Seniors often leaned on the connections of family and friends in finding a Senior Project mentor.
 We’re creating the “Connector” position to provide more equity and access to amazing projects to all seniors - not just seniors with parents or friends who know someone.
-Senior Projects run from May 1st-May 26th, 2017.
-Throughout this time, seniors are expected to work 30 hours per week with their an on-site mentor at their chosen organization.
+Senior Projects are generally offered throughout the month of May.
+Seniors are expected to work 30 hours per week with their an on-site mentor at their chosen organization.

 There are five broad categories of Senior Projects*: